mozilla-services/docs/source/howtos/run-sync.rst

     Starting server in PID 29951.
     serving on 0.0.0.0:5000 view at http://127.0.0.1:5000

-By default the server is configured to use a SQLite database for the storage and the user APIs.
 Once the server is launched, you can run the Firefox Sync Wizard and choose *http://localhost:5000* as your Firefox Custom Sync Server.

 You should then see a lot of output in the stdout, which are the calls made by the browser for the initial sync.

 Updating the server
 ===================